Introduction

 Something important

+Obviously a disclaimer: everything that I’ve shared here are my own personal gripes and, while I’d like for you to agree with me on a lot of these points for the better of the community, you can go ahead and disagree.
 The web development community, especially in spaces like Twitter and various online forums, is constantly engaged in heated debates about what constitutes “best practices.”
 You’ll find a wide spectrum of viewpoints:

 - Fundamentalists who adhere strictly to established patterns and completely disregard change,

-- and everyone in between this spectrum who just wants to ship.
+- and everyone in between this spectrum.

-I’m just another guy who loves to blog, and I wanted to share what particular technology stack worked the best for me in this particular use case.
+I wanted to share what particular technology stack worked the best for me in this particular use case.
 A stack for one project can be completely unusable for another.
 If you vehemently hate any of the design choices I’ve made then simply get rid of them.
 MIT license!
 Happy blogging.